-Fall 2016 Experiences in First 3-weeks of Cla ass Responses D Perce entage of Response S Prompt Agre e Disagree I believe the instructors at SSC want me to succeed.
-99.0% 99.0% I was able to meet with an academic advisor at times convenient to me.
-86.0% 6 14.
-0% I have discussed creating a plan for reaching my goals with students or instructors at SSC.
-68.19 - 31.
-The courses were available at convenient time for me.
-90.8% 6 9.2 2% I talked with a college representative about managing my commitments 57.00 , 12 00/ to be able to reach my goals.
-57.0% - 43.
-23. I received information about financial aid from an SSC representative.
-An SSC representative helped me determine if I qualify for financial 76.8% 23.
-2% aid.
-61.8% 6 38.2% uru.
-Percentage of 1 Teres intage or Most 3 Prompt Most did None All did did not did Instructors had class activities to introduce students to one another.
-36.7% 47.8% 13.1% 2.4% Instructors explained course syllabi.
-82.6% 15.9% 1.0% 0.5% Instructors gave students their contact information to help outside of class.
-76.8% 19.8% 1.9% 1.5% Prompt Perce entage of Response S Trompo Yes N lo At least one college staff member learned my name.
-89.9% 6 10.1% I have learned the name of at least one other classmate in each class.
-93.2% 6.8% At least one classmate in each class has learned my name.
-86.5% 6 13.
-5% Are you feeling as motivated in the fourth week of school as you did in the previous three weeks?
-83.19 6 16.
+Fall 2017 Experiences in First 3-weeks of Cla ss Responses Drownt Percentage of Responses Prompt Agre e Disagree I believe the instructors at SSC want me to succeed.
+99.6% 6 0 % I was able to meet with an academic advisor at times convenient to me.
+I have discussed creating a plan for reaching my goals with students or 85.7% 0 14.
+0% instructors at SSC.
+82.3% 6 16.
+9% The courses were available at convenient time for me.
+I talked with a college representative about managing my commitments 94.5% 0 5.2 2% to be able to reach my goals.
+66.9% 6 32.
+7% I received information about financial aid from an SSC representative.
+An SSC representative helped me determine if I qualify for financial 81.6% 0 18.
+0% aid.
+71.7% ó 27.
+6% Perc entage of I Response 5 Prompt Most Tompt Most did None All did did not did Instructors had class activities to introduce students to one another.
+43.0% 46.3% 8.2% 1.8% Instructors explained course syllabi.
+82.0% 15.6% 1.8% 0.0% Instructors gave students their contact information to help outside of / class.
+73.5% 22.8% 1.8% 1.5% Prompt entage of 1 Responses F Yes N 0 At least one college staff member learned my name.
+97.4% ó 2.2 2% I have learned the name of at least one other classmate in each class.
+96.7% o 2.9 9% At least one classmate in each class has learned my name.
+93.4% ó 5.9 9% Are you feeling as motivated in the sixth week of school as you did in the previous five weeks?
+79.8% 0 19.
 9%

 Beginning with fall semester of 2016, all faculty members are given the opportunity to provide input on student engagement using the SSC Faculty Survey on Student Engagement.
-With 34 potential respondents from 100 fall instructors, the rate of participation was 34%.
+With 49 potential respondents from 100 fall instructors, the rate of participation was 50%.
 The next table gives the instructors' perceptions of student involvement.
 Instructors rated students as almost always or usually engaging in class activities.
 Instructors perceive two areas in need of improvement, students working with other students on assignments outside of class and students participating in student led study groups.
 Since Seminole State College is largely a commuter school, instructors may hesitate to give students assignments that require that they work together outside of class and students may struggle to find convenient times to work together due to other obligations.
-The first Faculty Survey on Student Engagement reflects that 34% of faculty members employ student success techniques that result in the faculty identifying student behavior that should result in successful completion of the course and program.
+The 2018 Faculty Survey on Student Engagement reflects that 24% of faculty members employ student success techniques that result in the faculty identifying student behavior that should result in successful completion of the course and program.